 - GL Code: Select the correct code for the line from your Chart of accounts

-- Tracking Categories: Shown as Cost Centre in the screen above, but this will change depending on your accounting software.
+- Tracking Categories: Shown as Location/Project in the screen above, but this will change depending on your accounting software.
 Select the correct Tracking Category for the line if you use these

-You can add as many lines as needed by clicking the '+ Line Item' button.
-Once you're happy with the data you've entered, hit the green Save button and the bill will move to the Approval Tab ready to be processed!
+You can add as many lines as needed by clicking the + Line Item button.
+Once you're happy with the data you've entered, hit the Send to Approvals and the bill will move to the Approval Tab ready to be processed!

 Note that Supplier Defaults (such as GL, Tax Code and Category) will automatically apply once the supplier has been selected.
 Default GL Codes set in Product Details will not apply when a bill is being typed manually.